TadiT7/treble_experimentations_wiki/Huawei-P8-Lite-2017.md

 **Not Working:**

 - "There's an internal problem with your device.
 Contact your manufacturer for details."
 Message after booting phone
-- NFC isn't show in settings
+- NFC isn't showing in settings
-- Auto-brightness isn't available
+- Auto-brightness is not available
-- Offmode charger don't work (reboot in eRecovery)
-- The signal is always low (it can't get over to 2 bars)
-- RRos and LOS booting only after flashing over AOSP system, without Data/Cache wiping.
+- Muting calls over RIL

 **Working:**
+- Auto-brightness is now available on RROS build

-Everything Else.
+- Everything Else.